Overview of Banks in Canada

-For anyone considering a career in banking in Canada, this list is a helpful guide on where to start.
+For anyone considering a career in banking in Canada, this list of top banks in Canada is a helpful guide on where to start.
 To learn more, see our lists of financial institutions.

 Founded in 1817, Bank of Montreal is one of the five largest banks in Canada.
-The bank currently employs 45,234 staff and serves around 12 million customers.
+The bank currently employs over 45,000 staff and serves around 12 million customers.
 It provides retail banking, wealth management, and investment banking products and services.

 Founded in 1867, CIBC is headquartered in Toronto.
 The bank operates through three strategic business units: Retail and Business Banking, Wealth Management, and Capital Markets.